Gabe Dunn: Education

 Dunn attended Emerson College in Boston, Massachusetts.
-They majored in Multimedia Journalism, graduating in 2009.
+He majored in Multimedia Journalism, graduating in 2009.

-Dunn began performing during their first year at Emerson with the sketch comedy troupe Chocolate Cake City (CCC).
-Dunn had wanted to audition for CCC, but was too scared to do so until they were urged to take the audition slot of a former boyfriend who had become sick the day before and could not perform.
-Their audition was successful and they became a member of the troupe.
-At the time they considered themself a better writer than actor, and working in CCC allowed them to do both, since members were expected to write and perform their own sketches.
+Dunn began performing during his first year at Emerson with the sketch comedy troupe Chocolate Cake City (CCC).
+Dunn had wanted to audition for CCC, but was too scared to do so until he was urged to take the audition slot of a former boyfriend who had become sick the day before and could not perform.
+His audition was successful and he became a member of the troupe.
+At the time he considered himself a better writer than actor, and working in CCC allowed him to do both, since members were expected to write and perform their own sketches.

-During their second year at Emerson, Dunn began a two-year stint as a crime reporter for The Boston Globe.
-They worked the 6:30 pm – 2:30 am shift, using a police scanner to monitor potential news items, and then driving to the scene of the crime to write about it.
-After their junior year, Dunn worked as an intern at The Daily Show with Jon Stewart.
+During his second year at Emerson, Dunn began a two-year stint as a crime reporter for The Boston Globe.
+He worked the 6:30 pm – 2:30 am shift, using a police scanner to monitor potential news items, and then driving to the scene of the crime to write about it.
+After his junior year, Dunn worked as an intern at The Daily Show with Jon Stewart.

 Writing

 100 Interviews

-In October 2010, Dunn created 100 Interviews, a Tumblr blog in which they intended to publish transcripts of 100 interviews, given over the course of a single year, with a variety of different people.
+In October 2010, Dunn created 100 Interviews, a Tumblr blog in which he intended to publish transcripts of 100 interviews, given over the course of a single year, with a variety of different people.
 Interview subjects included a transgender person, a rocket scientist, an Abraham Lincoln expert, and Stephen Colbert.
-Their initial inspiration for the project stemmed from their own personal desire to meet different people and hear their stories.
-However, Dunn also wanted to offer readers the opportunity to "vicariously meet people" whose lives were different from their own.
+His initial inspiration for the project stemmed from his personal desire to meet different people and hear their stories.
+However, Dunn also wanted to offer readers the opportunity to "vicariously meet people" whose lives were different from his own.

 Because 100 Interviews was an independent project, Dunn sometimes solicited interviews with candidates in non-traditional and unexpected ways.
 Children's horror author R. L. Stine agreed to sit for an interview after Dunn "cold-tweeted" him on Twitter.
 After trying and failing to interview Colbert by crashing a $2,000-a-plate dinner gala, Dunn settled for asking him questions during a pre-show Q&A for The Colbert Report.
-Dunn's attempts to gain wider exposure for what they called their "diary journalism" were initially met with rejection.
-Dunn has been recognized as a success case of the use of social media for self-promotion, particularly via Tumblr, the micro-blogging service and web application platform through which they initially self-published their interviews, and Twitter.
+Dunn's attempts to gain wider exposure for what he called his "diary journalism" were initially met with rejection.
+Dunn has been recognized as a success case of the use of social media for self-promotion, particularly via Tumblr, the micro-blogging service and web application platform through which he initially self-published his interviews, and Twitter.

 In December 2010, The Village Voice named 100 Interviews the "Best Tumblr" in their annual Web Awards.
-New York Times culture editor Adam Sternbergh also discovered Dunn via 100 Interviews, and invited them to write for the Times.
+New York Times culture editor Adam Sternbergh also discovered Dunn via 100 Interviews, and invited him to write for the Times.